julianschill/klipper-led_effect/docs/LED_Effect.md

     Palette:          Color values to blend
 Exact same configuration as Stepper but instead of reporting stepper position, this layer reports print progress.

+#### Homing
+    Effect Rate:  1   Determines decay rate.
+A higher number yields slower decay
+    Cutoff:       0   Not used, but must be provided
+    Palette:          Colors are cycled in order

+LEDs turn on during homing when the endstop is triggered and fade out again.
+The effect rate determines the time for the fade out.
+If a palette of multiple colors is provided, it will cycle through those colors in order.

 ## Effect Layer Blending
 If you have ever used image editing software you may be familiar with